scubajorgen/KeepassDecrypt/README.md

 This small, quick and dirty Java application demostrates the methods KeePass uses to encrypt and decrypt your credentials.
 It is meant to study the security of KeePass.
 [This excellent site](https://gist.github.com/lgg/e6ccc6e212d18dd2ecd8a8c116fb1e45) was used as starting point and studying of the [source code of Keepass on github](https://github.com/dlech/KeePass2.x/tree/VS2022/KeePassLib/Cryptography).

-The program shows the decrypted content of a small, enclosed Keepass database, which is an XML file.
+The program shows the decrypted content of a small, enclosed Keepass databases (kdbx 3 as well as kdbx 4), which is an XML file.

 In the XML file the password fields are encrypted at a second level.
 The software extracts the entries and show the title, username and decrypted password.

-Then it tries to brute force the test_3charspassword.kdbx database using a quick and dirty and certainly inefficient algorithm.
+Then it tries to brute force the test_3charspassword.kdbx database using a quick and dirty and certainly inefficient algorithm (if you are interested, use John the Ripper).

-This applies to version .kdbx 3.1 and * [.kdbx 4.0](https://keepass.info/help/kb/kdbx_4.html)  formats.
+This software applies to version .kdbx 3.1 and * [.kdbx 4.0](https://keepass.info/help/kb/kdbx_4.html)  formats.
 The .kdbx 4 format differs from the .kdbx 3.x format.
-For KDBX 4, refer to to the unit tests.
+For testing of various used protocols, refer to to the unit tests.

 Out of scope:
 * .kdb files (older format)
+* XML parsing (the software is purely meant to show the decryption process)
+* Encryption

 ## Test databases
 Three KeePass testdatabases for testing are enclosed:
 * test_8charspassword.kdbx, password 'testtest'
 * test_4charspassword.kdbx, password 'test'
 * test_3charspassword.kdbx, password 'tst'
+* test_chacha.kdbx, password 'test'
+* test_chacha_argon2id.kdbx, password 'test'

+In the test resources you'll find more examples.

 Of course you can open them in KeePass.

 A database file consists of a **header** and a **payload**.
 The header defines the parameters used for decryption, the payload is the encrypted and wrapped up XML database containing your credentials.

 ## Processing the kdbx 3.x database
+A KDBX database file consists of a **header** and a **payload**.
+The header defines the parameters used for decryption, the payload is the encrypted and wrapped up XML database containing your credentials.

 Keepass executes following steps to decrypt the Password database 3.x:
 1. Generate the **master key** from the passwords or keys entered by the user.
 1. **Decrypt** the file content.
-This results in content in the form of blocks.
+This results in (decrypted) content in the form of blocks.
 1. Validate the hash of the **blocks** and merge them to payload
 1. Optionally: **Decompress** the payload